Panasonic Introduces a Redesigned F2.8 Large Aperture 24-70mm* Wide Zoom MFT Lens

 The external design has also been refined compared to the previous lens.
 The LEICA DG VARIO-ELMARIT 12-35mm / F2.8 ASPH. / POWER O.I.S. features stunning mobility with its approximately 306 g compact size, light weight, and rugged dust/splash-resistant* design that withstands use under harsh conditions even at 10 degrees below zero centigrade.
 The filter diameter is 58 mm, with a 7-blade circular aperture diaphragm.

-The LEICA DG VARIO-ELMARIT 12-35mm will be available at valued channel partners at the end of February 2023 for in mid-September for $899.99.
+The LEICA DG VARIO-ELMARIT 12-35mm will be available at valued channel partners at the end of February 2023 for $899.99.

 |